matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Cloud Audit Logging**

-- Answers the questions "Who didi what, where and when?" within GCP project:
+- Answers the questions "Who did what, where and when?" within GCP project:
     - AWS Cloud Trail Service.
 - Maintains non-temperable audit logs for each project and organization:
     - Admin Activity and System Events (400 day retention).